NithyaBharathy/Python-beginner-code_snippets/README.md

 # Python
 Small projects on Python
-1. Calculator with user input
+1. Calculator for 2 values from user input